freshtechbro/Vibe-Coder-MCP/VIBE_CODER_MCP_SYSTEM_INSTRUCTIONS.md

 **Tool Selection:**
 - Use `vibe-task-manager` for project management and task coordination
 - Use `map-codebase` for understanding existing codebases before modifications
-- Use `research-manager` for technical research before implementation
+- Use `research` for technical research before implementation
 - Combine tools in logical sequences for optimal results

 **Polling Optimization:**